VerifiedJoseph/Save-to-the-Wayback-Machine/README.md

 ## Disclaimer

-This is a unofficial extension and is not sponsored, owned, or endorsed by the [Internet Archive](https://archive.org).
+This is an unofficial extension and is not sponsored, owned, or endorsed by the [Internet Archive](https://archive.org).